sashaaldrick/browser-verifier/README.md

 cargo run --release
 ```

 This will overwrite the proof files in the web app which could cause failure.
-The binaries are included directly in the repo, so you shouldn't need to do this unless you're modifying things.
-If so, have fun!
+The proof data files are included directly in the repo, so you shouldn't need to do this unless you're modifying things.
+The host is set up to save the necessary files straight to the correct `web/public/proof_data` folder.
+After you run the proving, you can go ahead and run the web app again with `npm run dev` and click 'Verify a Proof'.

 ### verifier/